gvwilson/sensibleadventures/cloudherd/cloudherd.md

 down this far in---"

 "Grappa!"
 Noxy stomped her foot.
 "Never mind that now!
 The tiger says people are hurt and need help.
-At least, I think they're people," she added.
+At least, I think they're people," she added belatedly.

 "They are as human as you are," the tiger said.
 "Are you the *tralpa* here, or the reeve?"